Science Rendezvous, brought to you by Let’s Talk Science at the University of Toronto Mississauga

 An In-Person Event

-Get ready to INNOVATE! with Science Rendezvous, returning May 11th, 2024!
+Get ready to WONDER! with Science Rendezvous, returning May 10th, 2025!

 Science Rendezvous is the largest science festival in Canada and is dedicated to making great science accessible to the public.
 Join the annual festival that takes science out of the lab and onto the street (or into our homes)!